 For creators of computationally intensive software, Julia has many strengths.
 More so than with Stata (but less so than with Python), if you need a tool to perform a fundamental task such as exploiting GPUs, there's a good chance someone has written and posted it.
-Julia's creators set out to solve the ``two-language problem," the inefficiency that arises when programmers have to split a project between high- and low-level languages as they trade off ease of software development and maintenance for speed of execution.
-(Python and C++ is a common two-language combination, as is R and C++.)
+Julia's creators set out to solve the ``two-language problem," the inefficiency that arises when programmers have to split a project between high- and low-level languages as they trade off ease of software development for speed of execution.
+Python and C++ is a common two-language combination, as is R and C++.
 Julia resembles Python in syntax, but was built from the start for just-in-time compilation, meaning that it translates Julia functions to machine language when they are first called, and stores that machine code for reuse.
-A final strength is that, like LISP, Julia can treat code as data.
-This feature opens the door to meta-programs that can automatically optimize one's code in certain ways by rewriting it before compilation, or generate new code to take derivatives of complex calculations already implemented.
+A final strength is that, like Lisp, Julia can treat code as data.
+This feature opens the door to meta-programs that can automatically optimize one's code by rewriting it before compilation, or generate new code to take derivatives of complex calculations already implemented.

 Julia has disadvantages.
-While the Julia ecosystem contains the foundation for statistical work---packages to manage data sets, fit standard models, and generate plots---many packages are immature or poorly documented.
+While the Julia ecosystem contains the foundation for statistical work---packages to manage data sets, fit common models, and generate plots---many packages are immature or poorly documented.
 Standards for storing and returning results are less well developed than in Stata.
 Much less statistical functionality is available than in Stata or R, or even Python.

-Since Julia is a great home for implementing and optimizing numerical software, but not (yet) a great home for the end user, a sweet spot for the new language is back end development.
+Since Julia is a great home for numerical software, but not (yet) a great home for the end user, a sweet spot for the language is back end development.
 Methods of estimation and inference can be implemented in Julia, and called from Stata, R, and other platforms.
-The core work can augmented and optimized in one place, rather than separately on each platform.
+The core can be augmented and optimized in one place, rather than separately on each platform.